 Karen Midkiff is the Administrative Secretary for the WVATC.
 She had been employed by Marshall University and with the WVATC since 2001 and retired in 2012.
 A significant part of her duties involves reception duties and serving as the voice of the WVATC when answering the phone.
 Karen returned on a part time basis and enjoys spending time with her grandchildren.

-Andrew Nelson, M.Ed., ISA-CI is a Program Coordinator with the West Virginia Autism Training Center at Marshall University where he is also a doctoral candidate in Educational Leadership Studies.
-He provides training and assistance to families, schools, and individuals with Autism Spectrum Disorder in the state of West Virginia and consults in many other U.S. states.
-He also serves as a consultant with the Center for Integrated Self-Advocacy and is an Integrated Self Advocacy Certified Instructor.
+Andrew Nelson, M.Ed., ISA-CI is the Director of Direct Services with the West Virginia Autism Training Center at Marshall University where he is also a doctoral candidate in Educational Leadership Studies.
+In his role, Andrew leads the center’s statewide multi-tier direct service efforts that supports individuals with autism.
+He’s consulted internationally, and serves as a consultant with the Center for Integrated Self-Advocacy, for which he is an Integrated Self Advocacy Certified Instructor.
 Andrew has worked as an editor for the ARI Adults with Autism eBulletin, taught courses on autism and self-advocacy through the Houlton Institute, and traveled globally to train others to use theatre-based techniques to support actors with autism.
 Andrew is the founder of the Autism Theatre Network and is the author of Foundation Role Plays for Autism available through Jessica Kingsley publishers.

-Julie O’Malley, M.A. is the Coordinator for statewide Tier 2 services for The West Virginia Autism Training Center.
+Julie O’Malley, M.A. is the Tier II Service Coordinator for The West Virginia Autism Training Center.
 She holds an undergraduate degree in Communication Disorders from The University of Massachusetts and a master’s degree in Special Education from Marshall University.
-She has experience working in clinic, home and school environments and has special interest in providing social skills and sensory based play for individuals with Autism Spectrum Disorder.
-Ms. O’Malley has worked at the West Virginia Autism Training Center since 2002.
+She has experience working in clinic, home, and school environments and has special interest in providing social skills and sensory based play for individuals with Autism Spectrum Disorder.
+In her role as coordinator, Julie develops, organizes, and delivers workshops and trainings statewide that are designed to support families and educators of those with ASD.
+She also maintains the state’s WV Autism Registry, and provides training about ASD to medical doctors in residence.
+Julie has worked at the West Virginia Autism Training Center since 2002.

 Jackie Payne, MSW, is the State Coordinator for West Virginia Project AWARE.
 The Now Is The Time Project Advancing Wellness and Resilience in Education grant was awarded to the West Virginia Department of Education to expand the capacity of state education agencies and local education agencies to increase awareness of mental health issues among school-age youth; train school personnel and other adults who interact with school-age youth so they can detect and respond to mental health issues and connect children, youth, and families who may experience behavioral health issues with appropriate services.
 Jackie holds a Bachelor’s Degree in Social Work from Marshall University and a Master’s Degree in Social Work from West Virginia University.
 She has over 28 years’ experience in both the private and public sectors working collaboratively across child-serving systems to increase access and improve service delivery for children and adolescents with behavioral health needs.
 Jackie is a Certified Youth and Adult Mental Health First Aid Instructor with specialty designations in Veteran and Higher Education MHFA.